ckuhl/ckuhl.com/static/portfolio/ckuhl-com.md

 chosed because it is a very low-cost server in terms of learning the system, and Flask-Flatpages for its fantastic formatting and ease of integration with Flask.

+In addition, I have recently updated my site to use Bootstrap, because it is an easy way to make my site look nice without needing to fiddle around with the styling myself.
+This way I can focus more on writing good content/

 ## Project Details
 Built with: